Assessment provides ongoing information meant to gauge how well a student is learning material, and the use of that feedback to improve learning.

 Assessment is meant to be a positive opportunity for feedback on learning according to some observable outcomes.
 Instead of happening at the end of a course or project or degree, it happens throughout the learning and is a joint effort between student and instructor.

 Proper assessment requires mapping learning goals to desired learning outcomes, and then creating ways to measure evidence against these criteria.
 Assessment features formative, low-stakes measures that identify areas of potential improvement, as well as summative, end-goal evaluations.
-See the Assessment tools page for information on tools.
 Contact us to talk about creating an assessment plan.

 - Italian Language courses: use of NYU Classes for quick assessments and shared question pools [NYU CAS – Italian Studies]